 Trial and Public Reaction

 Dr. Siddiqui’s trial took place in New York in 2010, where a jury convicted her of attempted murder and assault.
-Despite the absence of solid evidence proving she fired a weapon, the jury found her guilty, and she received an 86-year prison sentence.
-The trial drew significant criticism, especially in Pakistan, where many viewed it as unjust.
+Despite absence of solid evidence proving she fired a weapon, jury found her guilty, and she received an 86-year prison sentence.
+Trial drew significant criticism, especially in Pakistan, where many viewed it as unjust.

-Human rights organizations and activists have raised concerns about the fairness of her trial and the credibility of the evidence presented against her.
+Human rights organizations and activists have raised concerns about fairness of her trial and credibility of evidence presented against her.
 In Pakistan, Aafia Siddiqui’s case has triggered widespread protests, with civil society urging the government to secure her release.
-Many refer to her as the “Daughter of the Nation,” and her situation continues to generate anti-American sentiment.
+Many refer to her as “Daughter of the Nation,” and her situation continues to generate anti-American sentiment.

 Current Status